aaronhmiller/kong-dojo/README.md

 # kong-dojo
-A repo to learn about Kong and its related deployment infra
+A repo to deploy Kong locally to learn about it and its interactions with related deployment infrastructure.